robey/font-problems/README.md

 Each glyph must be the same width and height in a PSF file (monospace), and exactly 256 or 512 characters must be defined.
 BIOS only supports a glyph width of 8, so only framebuffers can use other widths.

 Font-problems will generate a simple unicode mapping table for PSF files, which you can specify with "--map".
 This is a text file in a particular format, described here: [PSF map files](docs/psfmap.md)

+### BDF files

+BDF file format is documented by Adobe and X11, and is still in popular use because it's really just a text file with a simple format.
+Font-problems should be able to read and write these files, though it hasn't had as much testing as the other formats.

 ## Sample fonts